 I found these amazing witches online (and 30% off) at Grandin Road.
 They are sold out now but based on the reviews, I think these witches are a Halloween decoration they might bring back next year too.
 The witches faces glow as well.

-Grandin Road also had an amazing bubbling cauldron for sale that accompanied these witches, but it was around $90 and after a quick search on Amazon, I saw these little smoke/fog bubblers sold for around $9 so I decided to make my own.
-(Hmm, just grabbed the link and noticed the price has gone up.
-I guess supply and demand for Halloween has driven the price up!)
+Grandin Road also had an amazing bubbling cauldron for sale that accompanied these witches, but it was around $90 and after a quick search on Amazon, I found some small smoke/fog bubblers sold for so much less (ridiculously less, lol) so I decided to make my own.

-I bought 2 fog makers so I could have lots of fog, added them to my cauldron.
+- I bought 2 fog makers so I could have lots of fog, added them to the bottom of my cauldron.

-Add water: (but not too much or it hiders the fog makers ability to spout the fog out of the water.)
+2. Add water to the cauldron: (but not too much or it hiders the fog makers ability to spout the fog out of the water.)
 Also, you should be aware that the mist/fog maker does splatter water around, so you would not want to put them anywhere that would get damaged by water. (like a wood table)

 And voilà!
 A bubbling cauldron!